SaaS Tools Directory Scraper avatar

 Can I scrape both directories at once?
 Yes — set source: "all" to scrape both Futurepedia and Toolify in a single run.
 The source field in each output record identifies which directory it came from.
 Set maxTools to the combined total you want.

-Looking for more data extraction tools?
+Looking for more competitive intelligence tools?
 Check out these other automation-lab actors: